syncfusion-content/xamarin-docs/Xamarin/SfImageEditor/ToolbarCustomization.md

 ## ToolbarHeight Customization

-You can customize `height of the toolbar` and also toolbar items `icon` and `text`.
+You can customize `height of the toolbar` and toolbar items `icon` and `text`.

-### Customize Toolbar Height
+### Customize toolbar height

-SfImageEditor control supports to customize the default height of `Header`, `Footer` and `Sub item` by using following properties,
+The image editor control supports to customize the default height of the `Header`, `Footer`, and `Sub item` using the following properties:

 1. HeaderToolbarHeight
 2. FooterToolbarHeight
 3. SubItemToolbarHeight

-Toolbar items will be resize based on the toolbar height.
-To change Height of the Toolbar as like below,
+The toolbar items will be resized based on the height.
+To change the height of the toolbar, refer to the following code snippet.

 {% tabs %}